WondeTadesse/WebAPI_Thoughts/README.md

 The Web API Client App menu

 Select the operation you want to perform !

 Note: Each operation result will be displayed for only 5 seconds.

 Select 1.
 To perform GetFileMetaData.

 Select 2.
 To perform Download.
-Default Download files path is C:\
+Default Download files path is c:\

 Select 3.
 To perform Upload.
-Default path for files to be uploaded is C:\
+Default path for files to be uploaded is c:\

 Select 4.
 To perform IIS Https Call.

 Select 5.
 To perform Self-Host Https Call.

 Select 6.
-To perform OWIN Https Call.
+To pefrom OWIN Https Call.

 Select 7.
 To Search file in download directory.

 Select End.
-To Exit.
+To exit.